-The 118 Challenge - Test page - YMCA DownsLink Group
+The 118 Challenge - YMCA DownsLink Group

 Last year, 118,134 young people went to their council presenting themselves as homeless or at risk of homelessness.
-This number has dramatically increased from the previous year.

 Getting involved is easy!
 Just register your interest through this form and we will send you our fundraising pack where you will find some ideas and instructions on how to set up a Just Giving page.